dotnet/runtime/docs/coding-guidelines/libraries-packaging.md

 ## .NETCore Shared framework

 To add a library to the .NETCore shared framework, that library's `AssemblyName` should be added to [NetCoreAppLibrary.props](../../src/libraries/NetCoreAppLibrary.props)

 The library should have both a `ref` and `src` project.
-It's reference assembly will be included in the ref-pack for the Microsoft.NETCore.App shared framework, and it's implementation assembly will be included in the runtime pack.
+Its reference assembly will be included in the ref-pack for the Microsoft.NETCore.App shared framework, and its implementation assembly will be included in the runtime pack.

 Including a library in the shared framework only includes the best applicable TargetFramework build of that library: `$(NetCoreAppCurrent)` if it exists, but possibly `netstandard2.1` or another if that is best.
 If a library has builds for other frameworks those will only be shipped if the library also produces a [Nuget package](#nuget-package).
-If a library ships both in the shared framework and a nuget package, it may decide to exclude it's latest `$(NetCoreAppCurrent)` build from the package.
+If a library ships both in the shared framework and a nuget package, it may decide to exclude its latest `$(NetCoreAppCurrent)` build from the package.
 This can be done by setting `ExcludeCurrentNetCoreAppFromPackage` to true.
 Libraries should take care when doing this to ensure that whatever asset in the package that would apply to `$(NetCoreAppCurrent)` is functionally equivalent to that which it replaces from the shared framework, to avoid breaking applications which reference a newer package than the shared framework.
 If possible, it's preferable to avoid this by choosing to target frameworks which can both ship in the package and shared framework.

 In some occasions we may want to include a library in the shared framework, but not expose it publicly.
 To do so, include the library in the `NetCoreAppLibraryNoReference` property in [NetCoreAppLibrary.props](../../src/libraries/NetCoreAppLibrary.props).
 The library should also be named in a way to discourage use at runtime, for example using the `System.Private` prefix.
 We should avoid hiding arbitrary public libraries as it complicates deployment and servicing, though some platform specific libraries are in this state due to historical reasons.